Mihsanr99/orangehrm-fitur-login-test/README.md

 # OrangeHRM Login Test Automation

-This repository contains Cypress automation tests for the OrangeHRM login feature.
+This repository contains Cypress automation tests for the **OrangeHRM login feature**.
+The tests are designed to ensure the login page functions correctly and all related features work as expected.

 ## Test Cases